Maxalmina/maru/README.md

 # maru
-Tasks of Artificial Intelligence course
+Tasks of Artificial Intelligence and Machine Learning course